Bangladesh

 Getting Started

-Businesses setting up in Bangladesh should start by obtaining a company name and the associated clearance certificate, and then draft the Memorandum and Articles of Association for their company.
-There are three main types of company: limited by shares, limited by guarantee, and unlimited liability.
+Businesses setting up in Bangladesh should start by obtaining a company name and the associated clearance certificate, and then draft the Memorandum and Articles of Association for approval by the Register of Joint Stock Companies and Firms (RJSC).
+After this, you’ll need to get a trade license from the local city corporation, a tax identification number, and a VAT registration.
+You’ll also need to open a bank account in Bangladesh.

 Foreign business entities may find it difficult to handle the banking system in Bangladesh, but Bangladesh is gradually modernizing its systems and online bank services are now offered by the major banks.
 Nonetheless, working with a partner that understands the ins and outs of Bangladeshi business and finance can be a real help throughout this process.